lukebart/NHS_Missed_GP_Appointments/README.md

 # Assignment Activity 6: Make Recommendations

+Analysis of missed appointments by region illustrates:

+1. London has low numbers of GPs per 100000 population and high % of missed appointments.
+2. North West high numbers of GPs per 100000 population and high % of missed appointments.
+3. The other regions show a positive correlation between % of missed appointments and the sum of appointments.
+4. The trend is the longer patients wait between booking the appointment and the actual appointment, increases the chances of that appointment being missed.
+5. London is a hotspot for missed appointments.

+Appointment waiting times greater than 1 week can double the probability that the appointment will be missed.
+Therefore, we can say that efforts should be made to reduce waiting times between booking and appointment date.

+Increased demand for acute (emergency, same-day) services may negatively affect planned services.

+Key recommendations:
 - Healthcare Professional (HCP) types: the data needs to be improved, to include more detail about which type in the "Other Practice Staff" category.
 - Actual Duration: the data will be more useful if it can be assiged to a national category and/or HCP type, then we can see how long appointments take relating to the task.
 - National category could include the data for missed appointments.